timothyshull/programming_notes/hardware/digital_design.md

 - function can also declare local variables or arrays
 - ocal variables are declared within a function and can be accessed only within that function
 - local variables are stored in $s0–$s7
-    - if there are too many local variables, they can also be stored in the function’s stack frame
+    - if there are too many local variables, they can also be stored in the function's stack frame
     - local arrays are stored on the stack
-- callee’s stack frame
+- callee's stack frame
-    - holds the function’s own arguments, the return address, and any of the saved registers that the function will modify
+    - holds the function's own arguments, the return address, and any of the saved registers that the function will modify
     - holds local arrays and any excess local variables
-    - the callee has more than four arguments, it finds them in the caller’s stack frame
+    - the callee has more than four arguments, it finds them in the caller's stack frame
     - accessing additional input arguments is the one exception in which a function can access stack data not in its own stack frame